lucasnv/gobase/README.md

 ## TODO

-- Finish DI wire implementing
-- I have to finish to create an example to create an user, and get an user.
-I have to implement mongo and memory storage
+- Implement delete
+- Implement patch or update
+- Implement list with filters
+- Implement mongo
+- Implement sentry
+- Implement events
-- move http server to share/infrastructure
+- Move http server to share/infrastructure
 - Take a look on make commands like lint-prepare and lint (make a intallation and it's not necesary)
-- Resolve todo comments
-- Ver todos los news si tengo que devolver un puntero

 ## Configurate .vscode to debug